 Who wouldn't want a money tree?
-Although you can't give someone a tree that actually grows money, you can do the next best thing and fold a money origami tree to slip inside a greeting card.
+Although you can't give someone a tree that actually grows money, you can do the next best thing and fold an origami dollar bill tree to slip inside a greeting card.

 01 of 08

 Fold to the Right Side

 Begin folding your origami dollar bill tree with George Washington's face up.
 Fold the top left-hand corner of the bill over so it is flush with the right side.
 The corner of the bill should touch the point that is right after the second "L" in "ONE DOLLAR."
 Crease firmly, then unfold.

 03 of 08

 04 of 08

 Collapse the Folds

 Using your horizontal crease as a guide, collapse the folds as shown.
 The process of collapsing the folds is the same as what is used in the first two steps of the origami jumping frog.Continue to 5 of 8 below.

 07 of 08